-From a pragmatic point of view, nothing speaks against treating types of IPF manifesting after occupational exposure to dust that are not yet reflected in the German list of occupational diseases, as IPF not related to occupational exposure.
-These pathologies are also covered by the indications of pirfenidone ("treatment of mild to moderate idiopathic pulmonary fibrosis (IPF)") and nintedanib ("treatment of idiopathic pulmonary fibrosis (IPF)") and nintedanib ("treatment of idiopathic pulmonary fibrosis (IPF)").
+From a pragmatic point of view, nothing speaks against treating types of IPF manifesting after occupational exposure to dust that is not yet reflected in the German list of occupational diseases as IPF is not related to occupational exposure.
+These pathologies are also covered by the indications of pirfenidone ("treatment of mild to moderate IPF") and nintedanib ("treatment of IPF," "treatment of other progressive fibrotic ILDs").

-Non-IPF condition as a result of occupational dust exposure
+Non-IPF Condition as a Result of Occupational Dust Exposure

-Nintedanib slows disease progression in patients with progressive pulmonary fibrosis other than IPF [11].
-For pirfenidone, two phase-2 studies of unclassifiable pulmonary fibrosis and progressive non-IPF pulmonary fibrosis demonstrated that pirfenidone slows the rate of FVC decline [13] [14].
-The study by Behr et al. (2021) included three asbestosis patients [13].
+Nintedanib slows disease progression in patients with PPF other than IPF [11].
+For pirfenidone, two phase-2 studies of unclassifiable pulmonary fibrosis and progressive non-IPF pulmonary fibrosis demonstrated that pirfenidone slows the rate of FVC decline [13, 14].
+The study by Behr et al. [13] included 3 asbestosis patients.

-In a 24-week phase-1 prospective observational study of 10 asbestosis patients with progressive lung function decline, Miedema et al. (2022) investigated the safety and tolerability of pirfenidone 801mg 3x/day [194].
-While home spirometry showed a decline in FVC in the 12 weeks before starting pirfenidone, it did not decline further during the 24-week treatment period, but the differences were not statistically significant [195].
+In a 24-week phase-1 prospective observational study of 10 asbestosis patients with progressive lung function decline, Miedema et al. [163] investigated the safety and tolerability of pirfenidone 801 mg $3\times/day$.
+While home spirometry showed a decline in FVC in the 12 weeks before starting pirfenidone, it did not decline further during the 24-week treatment period, but the differences were not statistically significant [164].

-In the INBUILD study, 332 patients with fibrotic non-IPF lung disease were treated with nintedanib over 16 ± 7 months and compared to a control group of 331 patients [11].
-Both in the overall cohort and in the UIP pattern subgroup (n=206 patients treated with nintedanib and n = 206 patients treated with placebo), the rate of FVC decline was significantly lower in those treated with nintedanib.
+In the INBUILD study, 332 patients with fibrotic non-IPF lung disease were treated with nintedanib over 16 \pm 7 months and compared to a control group of 331 patients [11].
+Both in the overall cohort and in the UIP pattern subgroup (n = 206 patients treated with nintedanib and n = 206 patients treated with placebo), the rate of FVC decline was significantly lower in those treated with nintedanib.
 The rate of pneumoconioses is not explicitly stated.

-Bonella et al. (2022) analyzed the effects of nintedanib in fibrotic lung disease in a meta-analysis of four placebocontrolled phase-III trials: INPULSIS-1 and -2 for IPF, SENSCIS for SSc-ILD, and the aforementioned INBUILD study [195].
+Bonella et al. [164] analyzed the effects of nintedanib in fibrotic lung disease in a meta-analysis of four placebocontrolled phase III trials: INPULSIS-1 and -2 for IPF, SENSCIS for SSc-ILD, and the aforementioned INBUILD study.
 The authors showed that treatment effects did not vary significantly across disease types.
-Even if this metaanalysis does not explicitly report or separately analyze data for occupational fibrotic lung diseases, it seems reasonable to apply the same conclusion also to "occupational IPF" and pneumoconiosis [196].
+Even if this metaanalysis does not explicitly report or separately analyze data for occupational fibrotic lung diseases, it seems reasonable to apply the same conclusion also to "occupational IPF" and pneumoconiosis [165].

-Zeng et al. (2022) analyzed eight controlled studies with a total of 292 pneumoconiosis patients who were followed for at least one year with regard to functional capacity after whole-lung lavage [197].
+Zeng et al. [165] analyzed eight controlled studies with a total of 292 pneumoconiosis patients who were followed for at least 1 year with regard to functional capacity after whole-lung lavage [166].
 Despite a search across all languages, only studies written in Chinese were identified.
-Most of the pneumoconioses were coal miners' pneumoconioses, i.e. mixed pneumoconioses related to exposure to dust.
+Most of the pneumoconioses were coal miners' pneumoconioses, i.e., mixed pneumoconioses related to exposure to dust.
 Only two studies were ranked as being of good quality.
 The description of the quality criteria with regard to lung function findings was largely inadequate.
-The mean decline in FEV1 and FVC across all studies was less in the intervention group than in the control group after two and four years, and in one study after six years [196].
+The mean decline in FEV1 and FVC across all studies was less in the intervention group than in the control group after two and 4 years and in 1 study after 6 years [165].
 The longer the follow-up, the greater the heterogeneity across studies.
 Taken together, the problematic quality of the studies makes it difficult to draw valid conclusions.
 The extent to which "sub-acute" silicosis in the form of alveolar proteinosis may have been present is not evident.

 2.8.
-Shall patients with fibrotic ILD (incl.
-IPF) and pulmonary hypertension be treated with inhaled prostanoids?
+Shall Patients with Fibrotic ILD (Including IPF) and Pulmonary Hypertension Be Treated with Inhaled Prostanoids?